Services for DTS Faculty

 How You Can Help Us

-Help us improve bibliographic instruction.
+Work together with library staff to help students become skillful researchers.
 Tell reference staff what specific library and research skills students most need to improve.
 Describe and define the level of proficiency they need.
 Help us develop practical programs that will equip graduates to meet their information needs throughout a lifetime of ministry after they leave DTS.

 Serve on the library committee or communicate your concerns to the committee or to the director.